fooqri/uri-handler/README.md

         print("Error: no url provided")
 ```

-For Emacs I changed it to look like this
+I modified it to look like this.

 ```
 #!/usr/bin/env python